klusignolo/tkstyles/README.md

 # tkstyles

 tkstyles is a small library designed to work with the native tkinter gui development library.
 The classes are all tkinter widgets with the ability to declare a theme.
+Each theme will adjust the color scheme of widgets at the same time.
+I purposefully did not let themes change any text style aside from color.

   - import tkstyles (no need to import tkinter as well)
   - set_theme("hufflepuff")